Deaths along the Bangladesh–India border: Killing of Felani Khatun

-Killing, abduction and torture

-According to a 2023 report by Odhikar, the BSF routinely kills, abducts and tortures Bangladeshi citizens despite repeatedly pledging to stop using lethal weapons.
-Kiriti Roy also highlighted that "in most of the cases, they (BSF) are killing farmers of their own country."

 Indian claims against Border Guard Bangladesh

-Some Indian nationals were also reported to have been killed by Border Guards Bangladesh (BGB) on suspicion of being a smuggler.
+Some Indian nationals were also reported to have been killed by Border Guards Bangladesh (BGB) on suspicion of being smugglers.
 On 21 January 2012, Indian officials claimed that four BGB soldiers crossed into India and killed an Indian national.
-The soldiers were trying to drag the body of the Indian national when they were stopped by Indian locals who gathered at the site after hearing gun shots.
-The locals captured one BGB soldiers while the other three BGB soldiers managed to flee.
+The soldiers were trying to drag the body of the Indian national when they were stopped by Indian locals who gathered at the site after hearing gunshots.
+The locals captured one BGB soldiers, while the other three BGB soldiers managed to flee.
 The Bangladeshi officials claim that the slain Indian national was a smuggler, however, Indian officials claim that the slain Indian national was just a farmer.

 On 7 April 2015, Indian officials reported that BGB had crossed 10 kilometres into Indian territory and killed two Indian nationals.
 The body of one Indian national was taken back by Bangladesh.
 The incident created tensions between BSF and BGB.
 The Bangladeshi officials claimed that the killed Indian nationals were smugglers.

 On 24 September 2024, the BGB detained a BSF personnel for reportedly crossing into the Bangladesh through the boundary near pillar number 334/sub-pillar 6.
 The personnel was found in uniform but unarmed, and the Bangladeshi officials were preparing to return the detained member to the Indian authorities through a flag meeting.
 However, Indian media later reported that the BSF made a strong protest to the BGB in its response and that they considered this an "abduction" of one of its soldiers.
 The personnel was returned later in the day following a flag meeting.
+Same incident again occurred on 22 December 2025, where Bangladesh BGB personnel captured an Indian BSF member allegedly stepping inside Bangladesh.
+He was later released and given to BSF after a flag meeting.

 Cross border firing

 2001 border clash

 From 16 to 20 April 2001, India and Bangladesh exchanged gunfire in a border clash.
-16 BSF soldiers were killed in the clash.
+16 BSF soldiers and 3 BDR soldiers were killed in the clash.

 2005 border clash

-On 16 April 2005, India and Bangladesh border troops engaged in gun battle that resulted in death of two Indian border soldiers and two Bangladeshi civilians.
+On 16 April 2005, India and Bangladesh border troops engaged in a gun battle that resulted in the death of two Indian border soldiers and two Bangladeshi civilians.
 A Bangladesh border guard stated that the bodies of an Indian border soldier and an officer were lying inside Bangladeshi territory.
-Bangladeshi border guards claim that a platoon of Indian border guards along with some 100 Indian civilians entered into Bangladesh territory and looted in Hirapur village.
+Bangladeshi border guards claim that a platoon of Indian border guards, along with some 100 Indian civilians, entered into Bangladesh territory and looted in Hirapur village.
 Indian border guards and civilians intrusion in Bangladesh prompted Bangladesh border guards to retaliate.
 However, according to Indian military officials, Indian border guards had requested a flag meeting to secure the release of an Indian villager abducted earlier by Bangladesh border guards.
 Bangladesh border guards instead abducted BSF officer Assistant Commandant Jiwan Kumar from the meeting and took him into Bangladesh where he was tortured and later killed.